protecode-sc/helm-chart/README.md

 ### 2024.6.0
 * Bump containers to new 2024.6.0 versions.
 * Upgrade service containers
+* Added support for storing and fetching scan specific log files.
+This needs to be enabled using `worker.scanSpecificLogging.enabled`.

 ### 2024.3.1
 * Bump containers to new 2024.3.1 versions.